secretstartups/handbook/developer-relations/developer-evangelism/social-media/index.html.md

 #### Message Tips

 - Keep the message short and appealing.
 If you have multiple sentences, break them down into a list.
-  - 💡 Use emojis as list markers, this one to learn something.
+  - 💡 Use emoji as list markers, this one to learn something.
   - 🏗 This way users learn what you want to share and build together.
   - 🔥 Pick the right emoji, this one expresses a fast success for example.
 - Use 3-4 hashtags at maximum, at the end of the message.
 Twitter/LinkedIn are not Instagram and use different algorithms to amplify shares.
   - `#development` and `#DevSecOps` are good examples, avoid them to include in every tweet though.
-- Too many emojis can hide key messages.
+- Too many emoji can hide key messages.
 - Use an appealing screenshot image or animated GIF to make people stop when scrolling.
   - When attaching images to your posts, make sure to include an ALT text describing the content.
 - Do not start with an `@` character on Twitter, this will be hidden as reply and hinder audience reach on Twitter.
 Escape it with a leading `.` or an emoji.
 Example: `.@gitlab 13.9 adds ...`.